All Episodes

 What Biden just said here, there's neglect on the part of the medical and the white community focusing on educating the minority community out there about AIDS.

-I guess to Joe Biden and every one of these people that spoke in this forum last night, it is not up to the black community to learn defend for themselves.
+I guess to Joe Biden and every one of these people that spoke in this forum last night, it is not up to the black community to learn to fend for themselves.

 They are the quintessential American victims.

-Uh uh uh uh I went to the black sections of my town, and I said it's not unmanly to wear a condom.
+I went to the black sections of my town and I said it's not unmanly to wear a condom.

-Uh there were rallies out there, but this is it this is just it's offensive.
+There were rallies out there, but this is just offensive.

-Anyway, Barack Obama had to uh respond to this.
+Anyway, Barack Obama had to respond to this.

-I just gotta make clear I got tested with Michelle when we were in Kenya and Africa.
+I just got to make clear: I got tested with Michelle when we were in Kenya and Africa.

-So I want to I don't want any confusion here.
+So I want to confusion here about what's going on.

-And I got tested to save my life because I was the best.
+And I got tested to save my life because I thought it was a good question.

 There you go.